 In September of 2018, J.P.
-Morgan formally announced its plans to include GCC bonds and sukuk in its EMBI benchmark as well as a few other emerging market indices, to be implemented in phases between January and September 2019.^{35,36} As of October 2018, GCC debt and sukuk represented 11.2% of J.P.
-Morgan's EMBI Index.37 At the time of J.P.
-Morgan's announcement, market analysts anticipated that upwards of \$60 billion in new investor flows could arrive to the region causing spreads to tighten by 10-15 basis points.38 This meant that increased demand would most likely bid up the price of the securities causing the yield (profit) spread to narrow.
+Morgan formally announced its plans to include GCC bonds and sukuk in its EMBI benchmark.^{26,27} As of October 2018, GCC debt and sukuk represented 11.2% of J.P.
+Morgan's EMBI Index.28 At the time of J.P.
+Morgan's announcement, market analysts anticipated that upwards of \$60 billion in new investor flows could arrive to the region causing spreads to tighten by 10-15 basis points.29 This meant that increased demand would most likely bid up the price of the securities causing the yield (profit) spread to narrow.